Azure/reliable-web-app-pattern-dotnet/README.md

 ![WSL Ubuntu](assets/images/vscode-reopen-in-container-command.png)

-### 3. Create a new environment
+### 3. Log in to Azure

-Use the VS Code terminal to run the following commands to create a new environment.

-The environment name should be less than 18 characters and must be comprised of lower-case, numeric, and dash characters (for example, `dotnetwebapp`).
-The environment name is used for resource group naming and specific resource naming.
-Also, select a password for the admin user of the database.
+Before deploying, you must be authenticated to Azure and have the appropriate subscription selected.
+Run the following command to authenticate:

 If not using PowerShell 7+, run the following command:

 ```shell
 pwsh
 ```

-You can substitute the environment name with your own value.

-By default, Azure resources are sized for a "development" mode.
-If doing a Production deployment, see the [prod Deployment](./prod-deployment.md) instructions for more detail.

-### 4. Log in to Azure

-Before deploying, you must be authenticated to Azure and have the appropriate subscription selected.
-Run the following command to authenticate:

 ```pwsh
 Import-Module Az.Resources